Motivated Man

 The Substance Abuse and Mental Health Services Administration (SAMHSA) found that a counselor or peer cannot give us motivation, but they can help us identify our reasons and need for change: “Successful [substance use disorder] approaches acknowledge motivation as a multidimensional, fluid state during which people make difficult changes to health-risk behaviors like substance misuse.”

-SAMSHA also reports that an individual’s motivation to change can be “positively influenced by supportive family and friends as well as community support.”
-Conversely, it can also be negatively influenced by “lack of social support or negative social support [by friends who also abuse substances], and negative public perception of SUDs.”
+SAMHSA also reports that your motivation to change can be “positively influenced by supportive family and friends as well as community support.”
+Conversely, it can also be negatively influenced by lack of social support or negative social support by friends who also abuse substances, and negative public perception of SUDs.

-One key component to assist with this, SAMSHA says, is an empathetic counselor who can help you not only remain in treatment but lower your substance use.
-Studies show that a counselor or treatment program that helps patients in strengthening their own motivation will increase their likelihood of commitment to a specific behavioral change plan.
+One key component to assist with this, SAMHSA says, is an empathetic counselor who can help you not only remain in treatment but lower your substance use.
+Studies show that a counselor or treatment program that helps patients in strengthening their own self-motivation will increase their likelihood of commitment to a specific behavioral change plan.

 What’s really important to you?
 What do you want out of life?
 Asking yourself questions like these helps to motivate you internally.